Sakthiveel/local-key-value-DB/README.md

 This project has evolved through several iterations:

-- **Initial Development**: The main focus in the beginning was to build the basic functionalities, such as setting up the in-memory data structure and implementing essential CRUD operations.
+- **Initial Development**: The main focus in the beginning was to build the basic functionalities, such as setting up the in-memory data structure and implementing essential CRD operations.

 - **Testing for Robustness**: After completing the basic operations, I added concurrency testing and stress testing to ensure that the system could handle multiple requests efficiently and maintain stability under high load.